 Remember this includes, State & County fees, range fees, targets, training fee and qualification.

 The only other cost you will incur is ammunition.
 If you are a decent shot, the course of fire is 35 rounds.

 You can purchase this deal any time for long as your Solano County Permit is valid (current).
 Roughly three months prior to your permit expiring, you will take our Solano County renewal training & qualification course.
 (I will work with you to get you a course date that will fit in with your schedule.
 Course cannot be giving more than 90 days before the expiration date on your current permit)

 We will supply you with your targets and the Firearm Inspection and Shooting Proficiency Certification form to turn in to the Solano County Sheriff's Office.
-(No payment is required at this point)

-When you are contacted to pickup your permit, remember to take along your permit and the checks we supplied you doing the course.
+When you are contacted to pickup your permit, remember to take along your current permit and the checks we supplied you doing the course.